rvspt/D3DynamicTreeLayout-QV/README.md

 # D3DynamicTreeLayout-QV
-Create a dynamic and visual hierarchy of related nodes with a simple node-parent node relationship
+Create a dynamic and visual hierarchy of related nodes with a simple node-parent node relationship in QlikView

 This extension has the following features:
   * Display the tree in vertical or horizontal orientation